AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/configuring-profile-merge-rules-for-people-based-destinations.md

 level: Beginner
 exl-id: 513af3d9-583a-4619-867e-f0ac847ca9b5
 ---
-# Configuring [!UICONTROL Profile Merge Rules] for People-based destinations
+# Configure [!UICONTROL Profile Merge Rules] for People-based Destinations

-In this video, learn about how to set up a [!UICONTROL Profile Merge Rule] to be used for People-based destinations, including when to use a brand new cross-device option.
+In this video, learn about how to set up a [!UICONTROL Profile Merge Rule] to be used for People-based Destinations, including when to use a brand new cross-device option.

 >[!VIDEO](https://video.tv.adobe.com/v/29076/?quality=12)